ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 configuration of each Aggregator.
 See {{compliance}} for information on HPKE algorithm choices.

-Clients retrieve the HPKE configuration from each Aggregator by sending an HTTP GET request to `{aggregator}/hpke_config`.
+Clients retrieve the HPKE configuration from each Aggregator by sending a GET to `{aggregator}/hpke_config`.

-An Aggregator responds to well-formed requests with HTTP status code 200 OK and an `HpkeConfigList` value, with media type "application/dap-hpke-config-list".
-The `HpkeConfigList` structure contains one or more `HpkeConfig` structures in decreasing order of preference.
-This allows an Aggregator to support multiple HPKE configurations simultaneously.
+An Aggregator responds with an `HpkeConfigList`, with media type "application/dap-hpke-config-list".
+The `HpkeConfigList` contains one or more `HpkeConfig`s in decreasing order of preference.
+This allows an Aggregator to support multiple HPKE configurations and multiple sets of algorithms simultaneously.

 ~~~ tls-presentation
 HpkeConfig HpkeConfigList<0..2^16-1>;